Re: [ledgersmb-devel] Setting a policy for our dependencies

 What I would prefer would be a range of versions where the software was intended to work together and not make bugs in dependencies the responsibility of the LedgerSMB cpanfile at all.
 The reason again being that the bugs in the dependencies could conceivably be addressed in a number of different ways (patching the dependencies, possible by a packager, upgrading the dependencies, etc) and we have no knowledge of that.

-older version of the module from upgrading to a blocked version since it is an install-time check and another piece of software could require a newer version and thus break the install-time check.
+2. A block on a module version will not prevent someone who has an older version of the module from upgrading to a blocked version since it is an install-time check and another piece of software could require a newer version and thus break the install-time check.

 Yup.
 But it does help packagers and the cpanm installer when doing their work.